gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Data/Integrity/Checksum/Gapotchenko.FX.Data.Integrity.Checksum.Crc16/README.md

 // Compute the checksum.
 var checksum = Crc16.Standard.ComputeChecksum(data);

-// Print out the result ("Checksum = 0xbb3d" for standard CRC-16).
+// Print out the result ("Checksum: 0xbb3d" for standard CRC-16).
-Console.WriteLine("Checksum = 0x{0:x}", checksum);
+Console.WriteLine("Checksum: 0x{0:x}", checksum);
 ```

 ## Recommended CRC-16 Algorithm

-Among all other posibilities, it is recommended to use the standard CRC-16 algorithm which comes under CRC-16, CRC-16/ARC, CRC-IBM, CRC-16/LHA aliases and is available via `Crc16.Standard` property.
+Among all other possibilities, it is recommended to use the standard CRC-16 algorithm which comes under CRC-16, CRC-16/ARC, CRC-IBM, CRC-16/LHA aliases and is available via `Crc16.Standard` property.

 All other predefined algorithms are available via the corresponding properties of `Crc16.Attested` class.